 WPSymposium lets you work with the theme you have.
-You can add features to your posts and pages using shortcodes.
+You can add features to your pages and posts using shortcodes.

-With most social media platforms, syndicating your content has never been easier.
-There are tools and services that let you compose, schedule and broadcast your content over multiple social channels simultaneously and manage your social marketing campaigns from one central location, saving you a considerable amount of time and money.
+With most social media platforms, sharing and syndicating content has never been easier.
+There are tools and services that let you compose, schedule and broadcast your content over multiple social channels and manage your social marketing campaigns from one central location, saving you considerable time and money.

-If you want to drive your social marketing strategy from WordPress, you can.
-WordPress not only makes it easy to publish content on your own domain, it also has a number of plugins that allow your site visitors to share your content online on Facebook, Twitter, LinkedIn, Pinterest, etc. For more information, read the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automate content syndication on social media with WordPress.
+If you want to run your social marketing from WordPress, you can.
+WordPress not only lets you publish content on your own domain, it also has a number of plugins that allow users to share your content on Facebook, Twitter, Pinterest, LinkedIn, etc. See the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automatically distribute content on social media networks with WordPress.

-Use social media tools and applications to discover what consumers want, identify trends and new opportunities and stay ahead of your competition.
+Use social tools and applications to discover what your market wants, identify trends and new opportunities and stay ahead of your competition.

-Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social pages.
+Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.

-Also, many applications and tools are available that let you run surveys online and help you create consumer-driven sales campaigns.
-Many of these tools can be integrated with WordPress.
+Additionally, there are many apps that let you run surveys online and help you create consumer-driven sales funnels.
+Many of these apps and tools will easily integrate with WordPress.

-Building your reputation and brand online, showcasing your special talents, or establishing your authority online requires commitment, dedication and a solid social marketing strategy.
+Strengthening your business reputation and brand online, showcasing your special talents, or establishing your expertise online requires commitment, patience and a social marketing strategy.

-You are engaging with real people online, and so your interactions must be authentic and meaningful.
-Put the needs of your audience first, and listen to their conversations for valuable insights.
+You are trying to engage with real people, and so your interactions must be meaningful and authentic.
+Focus on your target audience, and listen to their conversations for valuable insights.

 Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post online and how you respond to comments and discussions is very important, and can make or break your reputation online.
-Everyday we hear horror stories of brands that handle a situation very poorly and end up being the subject of much scorn and derision when the online community finds out about it.
+What you post and how you respond to users online is very important.
+Everyday we hear horror stories of brands that handle a situation or customer complaint poorly and end up suffering heavy losses as soon as their response or behavior gets circulated online.

-An expertly configured WordPress-driven site is an ideal platform for building your reputation or brand online.
-It helps you establish your your expertise online, showcase your talents, share great content and strategies with your customers and clients, and drive more visitors to your business.
+An expertly configured WordPress site is an ideal platform for building your reputation or brand online.
+It lets you build your expertise online, showcase your talents, share valuable information with your customers and clients, and drive more visitors to your business.

-Being able to listen in to social media conversations allows you to observe and and maybe also reverse engineer the success strategies of experts and thought leaders in your niche.
+Being able to monitor social media conversations can help you observe and even reverse engineer what experts and thought leaders in your niche are doing right.

 Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.

-It’s no secret that recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
+It’s no secret that recruitment companies research profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social media can grow your revenue, get your brand seen, and lead to new lucrative ventures.
+Connecting with others through social media channels can grow your revenue, get your name out there, and lead to potentially lucrative new ventures.

-Most businesses would love to have a viral marketing campaign.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that you cannot control.
-Throwing loads of money at a clever marketing campaign is no guarantee of viral success.
-Many ridiculous memes have achieved stratospheric viral success while big-budget brands have failed.
+Many businesses would love to see their content or marketing campaigns go viral.
+“Going viral,” however, is a difficult outcome to achieve, as it relies on many factors that you cannot control.
+Throwing loads of dollars at a clever or cute advertising is no guarantee of viral success.
+Many ridiculous memes have achieved stratospheric viral success while large brands have failed.

-In many cases, the best you can do is know your audience well, and provide content that users will find so useful, compelling, informative or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, compelling, entertaining or even funny, that they will be naturally motivated to share with others.

-Some of the tools listed in Part 2 of this article can help your content go viral, or at least help you run relatively inexpensive marketing campaigns.
+Some of the tools listed in Part Two of this article can help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.

-We have created an email training course that will show you how to create meaningful and compelling content.
-In this free course we also explore many ways to create content with the potential to go viral and help your business grow faster.
-To learn more, go here or subscribe using the form below:
+We provide a free email training course that shows you how to create meaningful and compelling content for your readers.
+In this course we also explore many ways to create content that has the potential to go viral and help your business grow faster.
+For more information, go here or subscribe using the form below: